dictate-button/dictate-button-wordpress-plugin/readme.txt

 = Features =

 * Adds a dictate button to WordPress forms
-* Configure which form types show the dictate button (comments, search, Contact Form 7)
+* Configure which form types show the dictate button
 * Uses the dictate-button package in exclusive mode
 * Admin settings page for easy configuration
 * Lightweight implementation using official CDN